Last updated on January 5th, 2022 at 02:52 pm

 Analysis / Bias

 In review, Above Top Secret is a discussion forum where users publish conspiracy-related news stories and discuss them.
-Some are stories that are linked to external news sources, while others are created by the user.
+Some are stories linked to external news sources, while the user creates others.
 Topics include UFOs, 9/11 conspiracies, Chemtrails, pretty much anything you can imagine that relates to a sinister Government.
 During the Covid-19 pandemic, they promoted conspiracy theories such as this Timing of New Super Duper Mutant Covid Strain as well as election fraud misinformation such as this Joe Biden Spilled the Beans on Democrats 2020 Election Fraud and Cheating Plans, which relies on unreliable sources such as Just The News and the Epoch Times.
-A review of the conspiracies presented reveals that many align with the right, though there are some that do favor the left.
+A review of the conspiracies presented reveals that many align with the right, though some favor the left.

 Failed Fact Checks